InfiniteAICreations/awesome-llm-projects/README.md

 # awesome-aigc-related-projects
-🤖 Our mission is to curate and develop a comprehensive collection of projects that showcase the incredible potential and diversity of AIGC applications.
+🤖 🤖 Our goal is to establish and cultivate a comprehensive collection of projects, demonstrating the remarkable versatility and potential of AIGC applications.